C2SM/c2sm.github.io/models/icon.md

 C2SM facilitates the utilization of ICON on the [Piz Daint](https://www.cscs.ch/computers/piz-daint) and [Euler](https://scicomp.ethz.ch/wiki/Euler) computing platforms.

+To stay informed about what is going on in the ICON world and to get to know other ICON users, please attend our [quarterly ICON meeting](https://c2sm.github.io/events/icon_meeting.html).

 ## Access
 To gain access to the [ICON repository hosted on the C2SM GitHub organization](https://github.com/C2SM/icon), please contact your group's technical contact.
 They will be responsible for adding you to the appropriate user group.